-Note: This article is the eighth in an ongoing series for angels new to investing.
+Note: This article is the twelfth in an ongoing series for angels new to investing.
 To learn more about building an angel portfolio, download this free eBook today - Angel 101: A Primer for Angel Investors or purchase our books at Amazon.com.

 There are as many different approaches to angel investing as there are investors.
 Some investors will tell you they invest based on their gut.
 After a 30 minute meeting with the entrepreneur, they are either in or out.
 They like to invest in people and that initial meeting guides their decision-making process.
 Other investors like to dig deep.
 They will spend significant effort digging into every aspect of a company from team, to market, to competition, to intellectual property and so on.
 And, there is every variation in between these extremes.
 For the sake of brevity we will leave out discussing the approach of investing in whatever your buddy is investing in!

 Before Christopher joined the world of angel investing, he spent much of his career acquiring smaller companies for the NASDAQ listed enterprise software company where he was the CFO.
 He knows what real due diligence is first hand.
 At Launchpad, he adapts those skills in a way that fits for the type of early stage investing that we do.
 That said, Christopher will admit that he doesn’t always follow his own rules.

 Q: Christopher, can you give us some big picture perspective on what diligence is and how it relates to risk?

 Mainstream use of the expression “due diligence” dates back to the Securities Act of 1933 which provided a liability defense for broker dealers who did a reasonable investigation before recommending a stock.
 What constitutes thorough due diligence today varies greatly by context and type of deal.
 For example, big complex companies with long operating histories take a ton of work to evaluate before an acquisition.
 However, for early stage companies it is really a process of fact-checking, scenario outlining, and model-building.